 You can combat the problem of progress sabotage if you focus not just on progress alone but on how that progress indicates your commitment.

 Instead of asking yourself, “how much progress did I just make?”

 Try asking yourself, “how committed do I feel to my lifestyle change?”

 This simple shift in focus from progress as an indicator of success to progress as an indicator of overall commitment can mean the difference between:

-“Alright, I did that, I know I made progress.
-Now that I am feeling good, I can go do what I really want to do.”
+“Alright, I did that.
+I know I made progress.
+Now that I feel good, I can do what I really want to do.”